stevehook/stevehook.github.com/_drafts/2011-12-01-blogging-with-github-pages.md

 publish.

-Jekyll does just enough to get a blog up and running without imposing any unecessary style templates, so I can keep the design minimal (in line with my minimal design capabilities).
+Jekyll does just enough to get a blog up and running without imposing any unnecessary style templates, so I can keep the design minimal (in line with my minimal design capabilities).

 At the moment this is still very much work in progress but it serves the